Xeus-Territory/kubewekend/README.md

 > This article aims to provide you with insights into alternatives for self-hosting a full Kubernetes cluster.
 Both K3s and RKE2 are strong contenders worth considering to guide your decision.
 Focusing on the self-hosted approach with RKE2, I want to share more about my experiences working with it over the past four months.

 Read full article about session at [Kubewekend Session Extra 2: Rebuild Cluster with RKE2 or K3S](https://wiki.xeusnguyen.xyz/Tech-Second-Brain/Personal/Kubewekend/Kubewekend-Session-Extra-2)

+### Kubewekend Session Extra 3: RKE2 and The Nightmare with Network and CoreDNS

+>[!NOTE]
+> This article is my story about wrestling with networking in Kubernetes.
+I'll cover the frustrating problems that arise when your pods can't communicate with services, CoreDNS fails to resolve domains, and the tough issues involving **CNI** and the **ChecksumTX** of network interfaces in Kubernetes.

+Read full article about session at [Kubewekend Session Extra 3: RKE2 and The Nightmare with Network and CoreDNS](https://wiki.xeusnguyen.xyz/Tech-Second-Brain/Personal/Kubewekend/Kubewekend-Session-Extra-3)

+### Kubewekend Session Extra 4: Kind and Sandbox environment for GitLab CI

+>[!NOTE]
+> This article shares my experience setting up a sandbox environment with Kind to adapt new Kubernetes environments within CI/CD pipelines.
+I'll provide several ideas for running both CPU and GPU applications, demonstrating their behavior specifically within GitLab CI.

+Read full article about session at [Kubewekend Session Extra 4: Kind and Sandbox environment for GitLab CI](https://wiki.xeusnguyen.xyz/Tech-Second-Brain/Personal/Kubewekend/Kubewekend-Session-Extra-4)